IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_profiles.html.markdown

 * `profiles` - List of all server instance profiles in the region.
   * `name` - The name for this virtual server instance profile.
   * `family` - The family of the virtual server instance profile.
-  * `generation` - The platform generation of the virtual server instance profile.